YingtongDou/CARE-GNN/README.md

 1. In CARE-GNN directory, run `unzip /data/Amazon.zip` and `unzip /data/YelpChi.zip` to unzip the datasets;
 2. Run `python data_process.py` to generate adjacency lists used by CARE-GNN;
-3. Run `python -m train.py` to run CARE-GNN with default settings.
+3. Run `python train.py` to run CARE-GNN with default settings.

-For the other dataset and parameter settings, please refer to the arg parser in `train.py`.
+For other dataset and parameter settings, please refer to the arg parser in `train.py`.
 Our model supports both CPU and GPU mode.

 ## Running on your datasets

 To run CARE-GNN on your datasets, you need to prepare the following data:

 - Multiple-single relation graphs with the same nodes where each graph is stored in `scipy.sparse` matrix format, you can use `sparse_to_adjlist()` in `utils.py` to transfer the sparse matrix into adjacency lists used by CARE-GNN;
-- A numpy array with node labels Currently, CARE-GNN only supports binary classification;
+- A numpy array with node labels.
+Currently, CARE-GNN only supports binary classification;
 - A node feature matrix stored in `scipy.sparse` matrix format.

 ### Repo Structure